 Do you know the right types of lures to use?
 Well, if you don’t know, then here are the 9 kinds of lures that you can use for trout fishing.
 You should ideally carry at least one of each on your trout fishing trip.

-There are some creatures which naturally fall into the river and trout get used to seeing them.
-These living organisms include beetles, grasshoppers, crickets and other large bugs.
-You can use these creatures as live baits to catch a lot of trout.
+There are some creatures that naturally fall into the river and trout get used to seeing them.
+These living organisms include beetles, grasshoppers, crickets, and other large bugs.
+You can use these creatures as live bait to catch a lot of trout.
 You can also use imitators for trout fishing.